Use an SPF record to help with email delivery

 If you already have an existing SPF record, you can update the record to include Help Scout:

-After you've updated the record , open a mailbox and head over to Settings → Connection Settings and click the Test Settings button.
+After you've updated the record with your provider, open your Help Scout mailbox and head over to Settings → Connection Settings and click the Test Settings button.
 If an SPF record is found for your domain, you'll see the SPF status indicator change to Active.
 For testing the validity of your SPF record, we'd recommend using an SPF testing tool such as Kitterman.

 Only one single SPF record is allowed for a domain, but multiple domains can be listed within that one record using the "include" mechanism (ie. v=spf1 a mx include:helpscoutemail.com include:mydomainemail.com ~all).
 It's worth noting that all SPF records must limit the number of mechanisms and modifiers that do DNS lookups to a maximum of 10 per SPF check.